argotorg/solidity-website/src/posts/2025-08-26-solidity-summit-2025-announcement.md

 ## What can you expect at Solidity Summit 2025?

 The Solidity Summit is a collaborative conference that focuses on Solidity's future.
-It is a gathering of advanced Solidity users and other Solidity ecosystem stakeholders such as language designers, dapp developers, tooling builders, auditors, and security researchers.
+It is a gathering of advanced Solidity users and other Solidity ecosystem stakeholders such as language designers, dapp developers, tooling builders, auditors and security researchers.

 During the event you will:
 - Find out more about the most recent language proposals and new features.